-- 1) We describe and categorize different types of license inconsistencies. - 2) Based on existing tools for license identification and clone detection, we have developed a method to detect license inconsistencies.
-We perform an empirical study with this method using two sets of FOSS projects.
-This study reveals that license inconsistencies exist.
-It also proved the feasibility of our method. - 3) We perform a manual analysis of some license inconsistency cases to understand the reasons behind them.
+- 1. We describe and categorize different types of license inconsistencies. - 2.
+We propose a method to detect license inconsistencies in large collections of open source projects, which can show the existence and number of each type of license inconsistency inside these projects. - We perform an empirical evaluation on our method using two sets of FOSS projects.
+This study reveals that license inconsistencies exist and proved the feasibility of our method. - 4.
+We perform a manual analysis of some license inconsistency cases to understand the reasons behind them.
 We then summarized these reasons into 4 categories.
-Among them, two categories indicate license problems and require developers' attention.
+Among them, two categories indicate license problems and require the developers' attention.

 This paper is organized as follows.
 Section 2 describes background on FOSS licenses and license inconsistencies.
 Section 3 introduces our research method.
-Our empirical study that uses this method is described in Section 4, followed by Section 5 with a discussion of the results.
-Section 6 describes threats to validity.
-After a description of related work in Section 7, Section 8 concludes this paper and points out the future direction.
+An empirical study that uses this method is described in Section 4, followed by Section 5 with a discussion of the results.
+After a description of related work in Section 6, Section 7 concludes this paper and points out the future direction.